Zoloft (Sertraline) Morning or Night? The 20% Insomnia Rule

 Why Timing Matters With Sertraline

-Unlike some medications where the time of day changes how well they work, sertraline's effectiveness doesn't depend on when you take it.
-The FDA prescribing information lists a half-life of about 26 hours, which means the drug stays in your system well past the 24-hour mark.
-Morning or evening dosing produces the same blood levels over time.
+Unlike some medications where the hour changes how well they work, sertraline's effectiveness does not depend on when you take it.
+The FDA prescribing information lists a half-life of about 26 hours, so the drug stays in your system well past the 24-hour mark.
+Once you reach steady state in the first week or two, an 8 AM dose and a 4 PM dose produce nearly the same blood level.
+The label is unusually flexible about this: "ZOLOFT may be taken with or without food.
+ZOLOFT can be taken in the morning or evening."

 What changes is how the side effects land in your day.
 According to the FDA label, the most common side effects that affect timing are: